 Stephanie Slade (36:30):

-I don't know.
-But the reason that I continue to be hopeful despite the many dark things that are happening, especially in our politics in recent years, is that when I look at, and here's an instance where I'm going to call upon polling data and hope that what it says is correct, there are all kinds of troubling trends, extremism on both the left and the right, growing, but actually these are still pretty small numbers on the fringes on the left and right fringe of our polity.
 The vast majority of Americans are somewhere in the middle.
-Your average Republican, your average Democrat, do not want to see the other side destroyed, right?
-They want to live in peace with people whether they agree or disagree with them.
+Your average Republican, your average Democrat do not want to see the other side destroyed.
+They want to live in peace with people, whether they agree or disagree with them.
 This is true.
-There was a statistic that said that the number of people who said they would be very upset if their child married somebody from the opposite party, it had doubled or tripled or quadrupled even, and people were ringing their hands, oh my gosh, four times as many people now would be very upset.
+There was a statistic that said that the number of people who said they would be very upset if their child married somebody from the opposite party, it had doubled or tripled or quadrupled even, and people were wringing their hands, oh, my gosh, four times as many people now would be very upset.
 This shows how polarized we have become as a society.

-But I dug into those numbers and I looked at what is the poll that they're referring to actually?
-What did it actually find?
-And what it found was that the number had gone from something like 4% to something like 16%.
-So yes, that is a trend that I don't like, and I'm going to be keeping an eye on that trend, and I'm going to be trying to do something about it if I can through my work and hoping that other people will do the same, but it's still a minority, a small minority of our country that is polarized in that way.
-Most people want to coexist peacefully with their neighbors, and they don't actually care that much if their neighbor doesn't share all their political religious views.
-Most people are not, their lives are not dominated by politics.
-It can be easy for somebody like me who lives in Washington DC to forget that, but this is one instance where the polling actually has been quite consistent across time that most Americans don't feel that way, and so I am glad to take my cue from them in this instance.
+Most people want to coexist peacefully with their neighbors, and they don't actually care that much if their neighbor doesn't share all their political or religious views.
+Most people's lives are not dominated by politics.
+It can be easy for somebody like me, who lives in Washington DC, to forget that.
+But this is one instance where the polling actually has been quite consistent across time, that most Americans don't feel that way, and so I'm glad to take my cue from them in this instance.

 Mitch Daniels (38:21):

-Stephanie Slade (38:40):
+Stephanie Slade (38:47):

 It was an honor.
 Thank you.